Every API call.One verifiable

 Three steps to verifiable interactions

-Publish terms, enforce decisions, prove what happened
+Publish terms, enforce decisions, verify the record

 Publish policy